ocrest/broccoli-sass-image-vars/README.md

 `[options.input]` *{Array|String}*

-An array of globs or a simple glob string for image files to include (must exists at least one file for the each search pattern).
+An array of globs or a simple glob string for image files to include.

 Default value: `'*.*'`